Cambridge-AFAR/Federated_MANNERS-DB_Plus/README.md

 - [Acknowledgement](#acknowledgement)

 ## MannersDB+ Dataset
-The dataset folder contains example scenes from Pepper, NAO and PR2 robots, and the full dataset will be publicly available after acceptance.
+The dataset_examples folder contains example scenes from Pepper, NAO and PR2 robots, and the full dataset will be publicly available after acceptance.

 ## Installation